||New Community Project Partners

 Fundacion SELVA is the NCP partner in Ecuador.
 This women-led group hosts NCP Learning Tours and Solidarity Workers, and collaborates on various efforts involving rainforest preservation, ecological education, and support of indigenous communities.
 NCP forest-friendly products are made by a Cofan native community visited on NCP Learning Tours.
 We also have a long-time relationship with Delio, shaman of the Siona people of the Ecuadorian Amazon, who guides our Learning Tour groups.

 In Uganda, NCP provides a marketing outlet for Papula Paper, a women-led organization making paper products from recycled and organic materials.
-The group places a priority on hiring single mothers and disabled persons.
+The group places a priority on hiring single mothers, AIDS victims and disabled persons.

 In Myanmar (Burma), NCP works through a friendly tour company (Santa Maria Tours) to plan Learning Tours, and with the Myanmar Baptist Convention to carry out women's development projects and girls' education in the southwest delta.
 In the Palaung hill tribe area near Kalaw, we work with Saw Jimmy Zan, our trekking guide and collaborator, to support girls' education, women's development and reforestation.